AnkitaSingh87/PowerBI-project---Datasource-Dataflow/README.md

 The dashboard highlights the following KPIs to measure insurance portfolio performance:-

-Total Premiums Collected – Sum of all premiums across policies
+1-Total Premiums Collected – Sum of all premiums across policies

-Average Premium per Policy – Mean premium value to assess affordability and revenue per policy
+2-Average Premium per Policy – Mean premium value to assess affordability and revenue per policy

-Claim Frequency – Number of claims filed relative to total policies
+3-Claim Frequency – Number of claims filed relative to total policies

-Claim Severity – Average cost per claim, indicating risk exposure

-Loss Ratio – Ratio of claims paid to premiums collected (profitability indicator)

-Policy Count – Total number of active policies in the dataset
+4-Policy Count – Total number of active policies in the dataset

-Customer Retention Rate – Percentage of customers renewing policies year-over-year

-Insurance Type Distribution – Percentage breakdown of different policy categories
+5-Insurance Type Distribution – Percentage breakdown of different policy categories

-Year-over-Year Premium Growth – Tracks revenue growth trends over time
+6-Analyze the policy through filter